E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TD_MPI/readme.rst

 ..  * Performance *(If what you introduce has a significant computational load you should make some performance optimisation
 ..  effort using an appropriate tool.
 You should be able to verify that your changes have not introduced unexpected
 ..  performance penalties, are threadsafe if needed,...)*

-This module is an MPI implementation of quantum dynamics with Smolyak algorithm, designed for the general simulation of molecules.

 Purpose of Module